toshmallow/analytics-agent/README.md

    - Performance metrics (MAE, RMSE)
    - Visualization of historical data and forecast

-All ML visualizations are saved to the `ml_outputs/` directory by default.
+All ML visualizations are saved to the `exports/` directory (same as other visualizations).

 **Example ML queries to try:**